 The resources below were developed by the Value of Safety Information Data Sources (VSIDS) Initiative in an effort to identify sources of safety information for single high value valid cases and support development of a proposed method for aggregate reporting of lower value cases.
+As of February 2023, the Value Safety Information Data Sources (VSIDS) Initiative is complete.
+There are no new solutions or updates planned.

 Value of Safety Information Data Sources Materials